(see also translations into Ukrainian)

 Note that my paraphrase of verse 6 is not a literal translation but a hint how to apply Roman 14 to today's world in a context of today.
 This is not a logical deduction from Paul's letter but a form of interpretation: I replaced ''eats'' by ''regards one bible verse as literal'' and ''does not eat'' by ''regards one as poetic''.
 I find this analogy appropriate in view of the general approach concerning controversial issues that Paul recommends here.
 (See also Paul's recommendation in Tit.
-3:9 concerning controversies about biblical genalogies.)
+3:9 concerning controversies about biblical genealogies.)

 Logic alone does not do justice to the writers in the bible.
 It only tells about true or false, but is silent about good or bad, beautiful or ugly, useful or useless, valuable or rubbish.
 In contrast to computers, human beings not only have a sense of logic but also of goals, values, and feelings.
 A good interpretation takes all this into account.

 Generally, scientists are not foolish or stubborn people who close their eyes to the truth because they want to defend some dogma like evolution.
-The best scientists (or at least most of them) have a strong desire to know the Truth and they have an excellent training in checking something with a ring of truth for its reliability.
+The best scientists (or at least most of them) have a strong desire to know the Truth and they have an excellent training in checking something with a ring of truth (or falsity) for its reliability.
 Because it is so easy to arrive at unfounded conclusions and be misled by one's own preconceptions and intuitions, a lot of precaution is taken to minimize the likelihood of being wrong.
 Only what passes such precautions successfully over a sufficiently long time is taken as trustworthy.